Ron Blomberg: Early and personal life

 Born in Atlanta, Georgia, Blomberg is Jewish with roots in Romania.

 Blomberg enjoyed the attention he received in New York because he was Jewish: "To be able to play in front of 8 million Jews!
 Can’t beat it.
 I lit everyone’s candles for every bar mitzvah in the city.
 It was like I was related to everyone.
 They named a sandwich after me at the Stage Deli!"

-Through 2010, he was seventh all-time in career batting average (behind Hank Greenberg, Ryan Braun, Buddy Myer, Lou Boudreau, Phil Weintraub, and Kevin Youkilis) among Jewish major league baseball players.
+He is sixth all-time in career batting average (behind Hank Greenberg, Ryan Braun, Buddy Myer, Lou Boudreau, and Phil Weintraub) among Jewish major league baseball players.

 High school

 Blomberg attended Druid Hills High School, earning four letters each in baseball, basketball, football, and track, and graduated in 1967.
-He was chosen for the Parade All-American teams in football, basketball, and baseball, the only person ever chosen for all three teams.

 He received 125 basketball scholarship offers, and John Wooden of the University of California at Los Angeles came out to meet him in person.
 Roger Couch, Blomberg's basketball coach, said: "Blomberg is the finest basketball player I ever saw — high school or college."
 He also received 100 football scholarship offers.

 Blomberg was selected by the Yankees with the first overall pick of the 1967 amateur draft, and signed for $75,000 ($ today).
 He attended DeKalb Junior College part-time, and later majored in psychology at Fairleigh Dickinson University.